 Shiba Inu

-No, they're not related to foxes—but the spirited and independent Shiba Inu's personality can be just as feisty.
-They make intelligent, loyal companions for pet parents who can provide plenty of mental stimulation and exercise.
+The spirited and independent Shiba Inu isn’t related to the fox, but their personality can be just as feisty.
+These pups are bright, loyal best friends to pet parents who can provide plenty of mental stimulation and activity.

 Shiba Inu Characteristics